thejsway/thejsway/manuscript/chapter06.md

 The `aurora` object has three properties: `name`, `health` and `strength`.

-I> As you can see, you can assign numbers, strings, and even other objects to properties!
+As you can see, you can assign numbers, strings, and even other objects to properties!

 Aurora is about to start a series of great adventures, some of which will update her attributes.
 Check out the following example.